-Site specific environmental requirements will be provided to the Contractor via an Environmental Work Pack developed for each site.
-The Contractor must comply with all requirements of the site specific work pack, in addition to general requirements set out in this CEMP and related documents.
+Site specific environmental requirements will be provided to the Contractor via an Environmental Work Pack or Environmental work instruction.
+The Contractor must comply with all requirements of the site specific work pack/work instruction, in addition to general requirements set out in this CEMP and related documents.